erwinbierens/macOS-environment/README.md

 This is a collection of tools that i'm using on my macOS system.

 ### Homebrew
-Homebrew is a package manager for macOS
+Homebrew is package manager for macOS which makes installing lots of different software like Git, Ruby, and Node simpler.
+Homebrew lets you avoid possible security problems associated with using the sudo command to install software like Node.

+    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Commands to use:

+    brew update
+    brew upgrade
+    brew install <packagename>

 ### Terminal
 for the terminal i've switched to [iTerm2](/iTerm2/)